Tianji-Server/noisium/README.md

 - Lithium: submerged entities (such as fish and squids) occasionally suffocate in water and/or fall to the ground in water.
 All other features will work fine, just need to occasionally sacrifice a fish for performance.

-No known incompatibilities at this time.
+No other known incompatibilities at this time.

 ## Download